JJHPhoto/portfolio/README.md

     c) Created my "Footer" with relevant links.
     d) Added hover effects to images and links.
     e) Linked my navbar to my sections.
+    f) Linked my "Work" images to sites I run or have portfolio work at.